Do you equate conversion optimization with A/B testing? Or is A/B testing your main strategy for increasing conversions?

 Here’s the deal: A/B testing is a way to validate your conversion optimization hypotheses.
 It’s NOT a way to directly increase conversions.

-A/B testing is a method to see if your strategy for increasing conversions is indeed the right strategy.
+A/B testing is a method to see if your strategy for increasing conversions, increasing your average order value, reducing cart abandonments, or whatever your goal might be, is indeed the right strategy.
 That’s it.

 The solution to your lackluster test results isn’t a tactic (which is what A/B testing is on its own).